trishume/nv/README.markdown

 # nvALT 2 (Tristan's fork)

 This is a fork of nvAlt 2 with additional quality of life fixes by Tristan Hume.
+Check out the [releases page](https://github.com/trishume/nv/releases) for a build signed with my dev key and with a Simperium API key installed.

 Fixed so far:
 - Tab now always shifts right, shift-tab shifts left